windmill-labs/windmilldocs/docs/apps/4_app_component_library.md

 ### AgGrid Table

-:::info Guide
+:::tip Guide
-  If you are new to Ag Grid, check out our [Introduction guide](./../misc/9_guides/AgGrid_Table/index.md)
+  If you are new to Ag Grid, check out our [Introduction guide](../misc/9_Guides/AgGrid_Table/index.md).
 :::

 The AgGrid table component allows you to display an agnostic grid table.